philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 left(S,P,all(L), A) :- call(L,X,D), left(S,P,D,A).
 ```

+We use a couple tricks.
+Instead of `pi(X,B)`, we use a [HOAS-like](https://en.wikipedia.org/wiki/Higher-order_abstract_syntax) `pi(L)`. `L` is a goal that can be `call`ed with 2 arguments.
+The first is the instantiation of `X`, and the second is an output parameter `G` that will be unified with `B` with `X` replaced.
+We can't really have `L` "return" `G = B[t/X]` because returning isn't a thing in prolog, so this is what we have to do.

+It is a HOAS in the sense we are borrowing prolog's natural notion of scoping inside a clause for our uses.

+We use the prolog lambda library [`library(yall)`](https://www.swi-prolog.org/pldoc/man?section=yall) as a convenience for building `L`.
+The scoping behavior of this library is [not great](https://swi-prolog.discourse.group/t/yall-lambda-arguments-visibility/5112/2) and I have had to use the `{}` capturing notation.
+To be safer, you can manually lambda lift the `L` predicates that go into `pi`

+For the extrude check, since we explicitly introduce the existential variables with `ex(L)`, we can check for scope extrusion after calling `L` is done.
+It is possible this is not right, but I'm not sure how else variables could escape their scope.

+We have two extra context parameters we thread in the interpreter.
+One is the signature `S` which holds gensymed variables so that we can perform the extrude_check.
+The other is the program context `P` which holds clauses introduced by  `impl`.
+They are mostly very passively threaded.

+I use the `+` marker on predicates to make this a ["clean"](https://www.metalevel.at/prolog/data) representation rather than a defaulty one.

 # Implicit Context and Scoped Databases with library(intercept)
 Really, to make this interpreter more shallow, the obvious thing to do is look for mechanisms to help us carry implicit contexts.